Educators'/Childrens' Group Information

 For grades 4 through 12, and groups larger than 20, the students will begin with an orientation to Ohio Valley prehistory.
 After the orientation, the group will be divided into two separate groups; half of the students will explore the Museum while the other half participates in a series of hands-on activities, including spear throwing, double ball and a classroom program.
 The groups will then switch, allowing each student to benefit from the full experience.

-Due to the wide range of ages present, day care center programs are designed to provide the same fun and access to all that Fort Ancient has to offer, while accommodating their unique needs.
-Children will begin their tour with an orientation in the classroom and (weather permitting) will participate in hands-on activities on the grounds.
-Scavenger hunt materials will be given to the day care leaders so that they can complete the Museum tour at a pace that best suits the needs of all their students, assisting the younger children as necessary.
+Due to the wide range of ages present, home schools and day care center programs are designed to provide the same fun and access to all that Fort Ancient has to offer, while accommodating their unique needs.
+Children will begin their program with an orientation of Fort Ancient in the classroom.
+Students can also explore over 75 objects in the classroom, and scavenger hunt materials will be provided for the home school parents or day care leaders in order to complete the Museum tour at a pace that best suits the needs of all their students.